Skip to main content

 Step-by-step guide for handling a water leak in your home: emergency mitigation, what insurance covers, mold prevention timeline, documentation tips, and what NOT to do before the adjuster arrives.

 Inland marine insurance has nothing to do with water.
-Learn what it actually covers, how it differs from ocean marine, the major policy types, and how a public adjuster handles these specialized claims.
+What it actually covers, how it differs from ocean marine, and how a Public Adjuster handles these claims.

 Mold Growth Science: How Fast Does Mold Really Develop?

-Peer-reviewed research from VTT Finland and Oak Ridge National Laboratory established the VTT mold growth model — the basis for ASHRAE Standard 160 and the science behind modern moisture-risk assessment.
+Research from VTT Finland and Oak Ridge established the VTT mold growth model - the basis for ASHRAE Standard 160 and modern moisture-risk assessment.

 My Basement Flooded - Is That Covered?

-Is basement flooding covered by homeowner's insurance?
-Explains the three different coverages people confuse: flood insurance (NFIP), water backup endorsement, and surface water — plus when a standard HO-3 policy does cover basement water damage.
+Is basement flooding covered by homeowner insurance?
+The three coverages people confuse - flood (NFIP), water backup, and surface water - plus when HO-3 pays.

 My Roof Is Leaking After a Storm - Will Insurance Pay?